Rest (music): One-bar rest

-Occasionally in manuscript autographs and facsimiles, bars without notes are sometimes left completely empty, possibly even without the staves.
+Occasionally in manuscripts and facsimiles of them, bars of rest are sometimes left completely empty and unmarked, possibly even without the staves.

 Multiple measure rests

 In instrumental parts, rests of more than one bar in the same meter and key may be indicated with a multimeasure rest (British English: multiple bar rest), showing the number of bars of rest, as shown.
-Multimeasure rests of are usually drawn in one of two ways:
+A multimeasure rest is usually drawn in one of two ways: